Chymyst/chymyst-core/docs/chymyst-core.md

 Thread pools will stop their threads when idle for a certain time `Pool.recycleThreadTimeMs()`.
 So usually it is not necessary to shut down the pools manually.

+Once a thread pool is shut down, it cannot be restarted.

-## Blocking calls and thread pools
+## Blocking calls and the `BlockingPool`

-The `BlockingPool` class is used to create thread pools for reactions that may generate a lot of blocking molecules.
+The `BlockingPool` class is used to create thread pools for reactions that may emit a lot of blocking molecules, or perform other blocking calls that leave the thread idle (the **idle blocking** calls).
-This thread pool will automatically increment the pool size when a blocking molecule is emitted, and decrement it when the blocking molecule receives a reply and unblocks the calling process.
+This thread pool will automatically increment the pool size while an idle blocking call is performed, and decrement the pool size when the blocking call is finished and the process is unblocked.

-This functionality is available with the `BlockingIdle` function.
+This functionality is available with the `BlockingIdle()` function, which is analogous to `scala.concurrent.blocking()` normally used with the Scala's default implicit execution context.

 Whenever a reaction contains an idle blocking call, the corresponding thread will be blocked while doing no computations.
 If the thread pool does not increase the number of available threads in this case, it is possible that the blocking call is waiting for a molecule that is never going to be emitted since no free threads are available to run reactions.
-To prevent this kind of starvation, the user can surround the idle blocking calls with `BlockingIdle(...)`.
+To prevent this kind of starvation and deadlock, the user should surround an idle blocking call with `BlockingIdle(...)`.

 Emitters of blocking molecules already use `BlockingIdle` in their implementation.
-The user needs to employ `BlockingIdle` explicitly only when a reaction contains blocking idle calls, such as `Thread.sleep`, synchronous HTTP calls, database queries, and so on.
+The user needs to write `BlockingIdle` explicitly only when a reaction contains blocking idle calls, such as `Thread.sleep`, synchronous HTTP calls, database queries, and so on.

 Example: